-The primary questions addressed in the Reading & Language Lab concern the relations amongst language and memory, with a focus on understanding and improving learning during reading.
+The primary questions addressed in the Reading and Language Lab concern the relations amongst language and memory, with a focus on understanding and improving learning during reading.
 In addition to these core issues, the lab is also involved with the development and application of technology-based interventions and assessments.